-As an undergraduate, take advantage of all of the resources offered, including opportunities to volunteer and the help of pre-vet and major advisors.
+As an undergraduate, take advantage of all of the resources offered at your college, including volunteering and pre-vet advising.

 While volunteering is important, do not sacrifice your grades to do it.
-If your grades slide, your experience will not compensate (in almost every case).
+Your experience will not compensate if your grades slide (in almost every case).
 You will have time to volunteer later.

 You have to take science prerequisites, but you do not have to major in science.

 Shadowing (or following a veterinarian) is a great start.
-Build on it.
-There are so many areas to look at--small animal practices; large animal practices; public health; shelter animals; zoos; specialty areas such as dermatology and neurology.
+There are so many areas to look at--small animal practices; large animal practices; public health; shelter medicine; zoos; and specialty areas such as dermatology and neurology.
 Explore and enjoy the journey.

-After shadowing, dig in.
 Find hands-on opportunities.
-You may even want to do research.
 You can also create your own projects to help animals.

 Take advantage of your college resources.
 Talk to your advisors.
 You can also network with alumni in the field.
 Join the pre-vet club.
 Start one if it doesn't exist.
 When the time comes, ask your advisor to review your essays.